phillip-le/phillip-le.github.io/src/content/docs/setup/running-js-package-manager-commands.md

 ---
-title: "Running npm, yarn and pnpm commands"
+title: "Running javascript package manager commands"
-tags: ["pnpm", "yarn"]
 ---

 Ever run `yarn` in a repository that uses `pnpm`?
 Stop thinking about which package manager to run commands with.